e-nikolov/thesis/thesis/020-related-work.md

 In mobile networks like 4G and 5G, the \gls{isp} often utilizes a **\gls{cgnat}** as part of their infrastructure, while all devices under the user's control, including the router, only have local IP addresses.
 STUN techniques would fail to discover a direct path between two parties behind separate CGNATs or other unpredictable NAT algorithms.
 The only remaining possibility is to relay the traffic via a publicly reachable third-party host using a protocol similar to TURN. \todo{only ~65000 ports per IP address means that CGNATs that provide more than 65000 connections from client devices require more than one public IP address}

 \todo{hairpinning - Hairpinning, also known as NAT loopback or NAT reflection, is a technique used by NAT devices to allow hosts on a private network to access a public server using its public IP address.
 Without hairpinning, the NAT device would not recognize the connection as a loopback connection and would route it to the public network, causing the connection to fail.
 With hairpinning, the NAT device recognizes that the connection is a loopback connection and redirects the traffic back to the same NAT device, which then forwards the traffic to the correct host on the private network.
 This can be useful in scenarios where a private network is hosting a public-facing server that is also accessed by internal users on the same network using its public IP address.}

+***\gls{ice}*** is a protocol that describes a standard way for peers to gather candidate addresses for direct communication via STUN and TURN and then exchange them via a signaling server.
+The protocol continuously checks which candidates provide the best connection and adjusts them.

+WebRTC is a framework that implements the ICE functionality in Web browsers and provides it to Web applications via a browser API.
+Web applications are normally limited to HTTP connections and cannot use the raw TCP connections that are needed for STUN and TURN.

 ### Communication Security